JulianMar/laravel-crate/README.md

 Crate.io supports many of the SQL statements, but not all of them.
 Be sure to take a look at their [site](https://crate.io/docs/stable/sql/index.html) if you're in doubt.

-We're throwing an `RatkoR\Crate\NotImplementedException` for those statements that you might wrongly try to use.
+We're throwing an `Julianmar\Crate\NotImplementedException` for those statements that you might wrongly try to use.
 We tried to cover all of them, but if we missed any you'll get Exception from Crate DB.